 OM Healing is an ancient ritual from India that harnesses the power of the audible OM chant for the purposes of healing on all levels of being (primarily for the benefit of those in the group but there is also an ‘absent healing’ aspect).
 A technique that utilises this power was made public in 2007, the aim of which is to help the practitioner through the activation of his/her own self-healing capacities.
 It does not replace medical treatment or therapy nor does it offer any guarantee of beneficial results.

 OM Healing at the Dhyana Centre takes place weekly at 8.10pm on Fridays and consists of 45 minutes of audible chant.
-These sessions start promptly and there is no late admittance so punctuality is essential; they are free and open to the public without booking but first-time attendees are welcome to email the Centre in advance.
+These sessions start promptly and there is no late admittance so punctuality is essential; they are free of charge and open to the public without booking but first-time attendees are welcome to email the Centre in advance.

 The following future dates for OM Healing are confirmed, all @ 8.10pm: